 Day 3 - The Golden Triangle - botanical gardens and ancient city

-Tour of some of the sites of this far-flung northern region.
-Beginning at the splendid, mountain-top, botanical gardens of Mae Fah Luang we’ll travel to Sob Ruak, where Burma, Laos and Thailand meet and visit the unusual Opium Museum, before following the Mekong River, via the ancient city of Chiang Saen, to our day’s destination, the delightful riverside town of Chiang Khong.
+Day tour of some of the sites of this northern region.
+Travel to Sob Ruak where Burma, Laos and Thailand meet, and visit the unusual Opium Museum, before following the Mekong River via the historic ruined city of Chiang Saen to our day’s final destination, the scenic riverside town of Chiang Khong.

 Overnight: Chiang Khong Transport: Minibus, Walk, Meals: B, L, D,